Louis Antoine de Bougainville: Tahiti

 He saw islands of the Tuamotu group on the following 22 March, on 2 April saw the peak of Mehetia and visited the island of Otaheite shortly after.
 He narrowly missed becoming their discoverer; a previous visit and claim had been made by British explorer Samuel Wallis in HMS Dolphin less than a year previously.
 Bougainville claimed the island for France and named it New Cythera.

-During this part of his expedition, one of his crew members, Jeanne Baret confessed to lying about being a man and actually being a woman.
+During this part of his expedition, one of his crew members, Jeanne Barret, was discovered to be a woman and confessed.

 His expedition left Tahiti and sailed westward to southern Samoa and the New Hebrides, then on sighting Espiritu Santo turned west still looking for the Southern Continent.
 On 4 June he almost ran into heavy breakers and had to change course to the north and east.
 He had almost found the Great Barrier Reef.
 He sailed through what is now known as the Solomon Islands but, because of the hostility of the people there, avoided landing.
 He named Bougainville Island for himself.
 The expedition was attacked by people from New Ireland so the French expedition made for the Moluccas.
 At Batavia, they received news of Wallis and Carteret who had preceded Bougainville in discovering Tahiti.

 Return to France

-On 16 March 1769 the expedition completed its circumnavigation and arrived at St Malo.
+On 16 March 1769, the expedition completed its circumnavigation and arrived at Saint-Malo.
 It had lost only seven of its 340 crew, an extremely low level of casualties.
 This result was considered a credit to the enlightened management of the expedition by Bougainville.

 Bougainville brought to France a Tahitian named Ahutoru who volunteered to come with him.
 In France, Bougainville introduced Ahutoru to the high society, including introducing him to the King and Queen at Versailles.
 Bougainville also underwrote part of the costs for Ahutoru's return to Tahiti after a two-year absence.
 The voyage took place under Marion Dufresne, but Ahutoru died en route of smallpox in October 1771.

 Voyage autour du monde

 In 1771, Bougainville published his travel log from the expedition under the title Le voyage autour du monde, par la frégate La Boudeuse, et la flûte L'Étoile (a.k.a.
 Voyage autour du monde and A Voyage Around the World).
-The book describes the geography, biology and anthropology of Argentina (then a Spanish colony), Patagonia, Tahiti and Indonesia (then a Dutch colony).
+The book describes the geography, biology and anthropology of Argentina (then a Spanish colony), Patagonia, Tahiti, and Indonesia (then a Dutch colony).
 The book was a sensation, especially the description of Tahitian society.
-Bougainville described it as an earthly paradise where men and women lived in blissful innocence, far from the corruption of civilisation.
+Bougainville described it as an earthly paradise where men and women lived in blissful innocence, far from the corruption of civilization.

 Bougainville's descriptions powerfully expressed the concept of the noble savage, influencing the utopian thoughts of philosophers such as Jean-Jacques Rousseau before the advent of the French Revolution.
 Denis Diderot's book Supplément au voyage de Bougainville retells the story of Bougainville's landing on Tahiti, narrated by an anonymous reader to one of his friends.
-Diderot used his fictional approach, including a description of the Tahitians as noble savages, to criticise Western ways of living and thinking.
+Diderot used his fictional approach, including a description of the Tahitians as noble savages, to criticize Western ways of living and thinking.